 Are there other strategies to help people with dysphagia manage swallowing difficulties?

 Speech language pathologists can teach them exercises and posture techniques to improve swallowing, as well as provide a personalized diet.
 The first step is to have a thorough evaluation.

 Find a doctor

 If you or a loved one has a swallowing disorder, the Providence speech language pathology providers can help you with guidelines for food preparation using the new standard.
-Find one in our provider directory, or you can search for a primary care doctor in your area.
+Find one in our provider directory.

 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.